zkanda/zkanda.github.io/content/tech/17-a-possible-list-to-add-when-writing-a-test.md

 description = ""
 draft = false
 slug = "a-possible-list-to-add-when-writing-a-test"
-title = "a simple list to thing about when writing a test."
+title = "a possible list to think about when writing a test."

 +++